kumailrizvi/highlight-text/README.md

 # Handy-Highlight

-A tool for highlighting the text.
+A tool for highlighting text.

 # Quick links
 1. [Usage](#usage)